gd3kr/BlenderGPT/README.md

 ## Limitations

 - The generated code might not always be correct.
-In that case, run it again lol.
+In that case, run it again lmao.
-- Some tasks might not be supported or might require additional input from the user